kubeshop/testkube/docs/development.md

 make run-mongo-dev run-api
 ```

-Next, checkout and run the Testkube Postman executor (<https://github.com/kubeshop/testkube-executor-postman>).
+Next, run the Testkube Postman executor (<https://github.com/kubeshop/testkube-executor-postman>).
 The postman executor is MongoDB based so it will launch MongoDB with the API server step:

 ```sh
 make run-executor
 ```

-### Making calls to local api server instance
+### **Making Calls to a Local API Server Instance**

-If you want to debug api server locally you can run local kube-proxy which make all calls to kube proxy uris directly to api server instances
+If you want to debug an API server locally, you can run a local kube-proxy which makes all calls to kube proxy URIs directly to API server instances.

 ```sh
 make api-proxy